 - Legal implications of providing aid

 - How to check vitals on an infant

 Learn these techniques and more by enrolling in first aid and/or CPR course in Kelowna today.

 Did You Know?

-Macular degeneration is characterized by gradual manifestation of vision problems.
-This happens when the area known as the macula (where the nerves and vessels exit and enter the eye) is damaged by leaking blood and fluid from damaged vessels.
+Macular degeneration is characterized by the gradual manifestation of vision problems.
+This happens when the area is known as the macula (where the nerves and vessels exit and enter the eye) is damaged by leaking blood and fluid from damaged vessels.